Nightwatch/discord-ts/README.md

 The directory may contain other files and non-commands.
 I will ignore those.

-Bot-TS includes some base commands that you may find helpful.
+discord-ts includes some base commands that you may find helpful.
 Register them before you register any custom commands:

 ```ts
 client.registerDefaultCommands().registerCommandsIn(path.join(__dirname, 'commands'))